The 3 Best Microwaves (If There Even Is Such A Thing) of 2025

-Updated Mar 27, 2025 at 03:32 pm
+Updated Nov 06, 2025 at 07:01 pm

 Best Microwaves

-It turns out that microwaves, in general, are just okay at evenly heating food.
+It turns out that microwaves, in general, are only moderately effective at evenly heating food.
 The evenness of heating depends on the placement of your food in the microwave and its thickness.
 What you're heating also matters: food with a higher water content heats differently than drier food.
 If you heat the same food in the same container in different microwaves, the results are indistinguishable from each other when you actually taste the food.
 You can read all about our journey into the heart of microwaves.

 We also wanted to investigate inverters, the latest in microwave technology that allows a microwave to maintain a constant power output at any power level.
 The result?
 They really didn't change how your food gets warmed up.
 You can also read about everything we tried and our conclusions.